 - up to 60,000 euros for university professors and research supervisors (category 3).

 These funding categories do not apply to artist applications.
 The budget requested by the institution will be reviewed on the basis of the applicant's experience and the hosting project.

 The amount allocated is limited to 60% of the total budget submitted by the institution.

 How long does co-funding last?

 Your project will be funded for a maximum of one year upon the start date of the contract.
 We advise you to present a hosting project for a year, or for a minimum of at least six months.

 Funding can be renewed once.
 Your institution will be required to submit an application for renewal.
 It will be evaluated on the basis of the progress of the research and results.

 |Funding may be available for a third year for doctoral students enrolled for the first year of their doctorate when their first application was submitted.
 The application will be evaluated on the basis of the progress of their research and the conclusions of the thesis supervisory committee at the host institution.|

-At the end of the hosting project, the beneficiary and host institution must submit a review report to the PAUSE program.
+At the end of the hosting project, the beneficiary and host institution must submit a comprehensive review report to the PAUSE program.

 Calls for applications - Hosting institutions